Last updated

 Key features

-• Marketing hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, perfect for attracting new clients and showcasing your graphic design work.
+• Marketing hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, useful for showcasing your graphic design work to prospects.

-• Sales hub: Provides deal tracking, pipeline management, sales automation, and reporting, helping graphic designers manage client projects and follow up on leads efficiently.
+• Sales hub: Provides deal tracking, pipeline management, sales automation, and reporting for managing client projects across larger teams.

-• Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, ensuring you can provide top-notch support to your clients.
+• Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases for mid-sized agencies managing multiple client touchpoints.

-• Operations hub: Syncs and automates business processes across different systems, streamlining your workflow and reducing administrative tasks.
+• Operations hub: Syncs and automates business processes across different systems, though can be complex for creative teams to implement.

-• Lead scoring: Prioritize leads with predictive scoring to improve sales efficiency, ensuring you focus on the most promising potential clients.
+• Lead scoring: Prioritizes leads with predictive scoring to improve sales efficiency across your agency team.

 Pros